testinprod-io/otterscan/README.md

 # Optimistic Otterscan
 This is a fork of Otterscan that added specific features for OP Stack.
+It requires [op-erigon](https://github.com/testinprod-io/op-erigon) to work properly.
 For more details, please refer to [this document](./docs/optimism.md).

 Thanks Willian for open-sourcing this amazing block explorer :)